cybercrewzzz/project-anon/backend/README.md

 ## 8. Ticket System

-Each user receives **5 free tickets per day** (resets at midnight **UTC**).
+Each user (seeker) receives **5 free tickets per day** (resets at midnight **UTC**).
 One ticket is consumed per session -- but only **after the 3-minute grace period** has passed.
 This gives users flexibility to disconnect from an unsuitable session without losing a ticket.

 ### 8.1 Ticket Lifecycle

 ```
-Seeker App                     NestJS                      Storage (TBD)        BullMQ
+Seeker App                     NestJS                      Redis (ticket tracking)  BullMQ
     |                            |                             |                  |
     |-- POST /session/connect -->|                             |                  |
     |                            |-- TicketService:            |                  |